yommieo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Touch filename creates an empty file.
 To change user permission
 To give x to ug and r to o chmod ug+x,o+r filename.
+To write permission ug+0, o+rwx without using the comma just do chmod 007 filename.